X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA01starting.md

 ![Blank Screen](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA01Starting01.png?raw=true)

-Where appropriate, after some chapters I will suggest some short exercises allowing you practice what you’ve learned in the chapter.
+Where appropriate, after some chapters I will suggest some short exercises allowing you practice what you have learned in the chapter.
 At the end of each exercise, the whole code for the chapter is listed.

 > **Important:** When you copy-paste the code into your Game.cs file, make sure you change the name of the **namespace** in your Program.cs file to **Series2D1**.
 The namespace by default is the same as the name you specified when creating the new project, so in my case it is Series2D1.
 You can find the namespace immediately below the using-block at the top of the code file.